dusan-milosevic/google-analytics-r/README.md

 * Loading libraries and data

 * EDA
-+Missing data
+  + Missing data
-+The response variable; transactionRevenue
+  + The response variable; transactionRevenue
-  +2.3 Time series and grouping by workday and by month +2.3.1 Time series of sessions and revenues by Date +2.3.2 Sessions and revenues by Workday
+  + 2.3 Time series and grouping by workday and by month
+  + 2.3.1 Time series of sessions and revenues by Date
+  + 2.3.2 Sessions and revenues by Workday
-  +2.3.3 Sessions and revenues by Month
+  + 2.3.3 Sessions and revenues by Month

 * Channel grouping and the source/medium dimension +2.4.1 Channel grouping